8 Things You Should Know About Federal Work-Study

 You must submit the Free Application for Federal Student Aid (FAFSA®) form.

 This is where it all begins!
-The FAFSA® form is the only way to be considered for FWS.
-Once you’ve filled out your FAFSA form and been accepted to your college or career school, you’ll receive a financial aid award letter.
-This letter outlines all your financial aid, including FWS, if your school has determined you’re eligible.
+The FAFSA® form is the only way to be considered for Federal Work-Study.
+Once you’ve filled out your FAFSA form and been accepted to your college, career school, or trade school, you’ll receive a financial aid offer.
+This offer outlines all your financial aid options, including Federal Work-Study if your school has determined you’re eligible.

-Students who file their FAFSA form early and indicate they’re interested in Federal Work-Study usually have a higher chance of being awarded funds.
+Students who file their FAFSA® form early usually have a higher chance of being awarded Federal Work-Study funds.

 2

-Once you’ve been awarded your FWS funds, the next step is finding a job.
+Once you’ve been awarded and accepted Federal Work-Study funds, the next step is finding a job.

-Not all FWS jobs are strictly on-campus.
-Many non-profits offer the opportunity to earn FWS wages while doing community-based work off-campus, such as serving as a reading tutor to kids at a local elementary school.
+Not all work-study jobs are strictly on campus.
+Many nonprofits offer the opportunity to earn work-study wages while doing community-based work off campus, such as serving as a reading tutor to kids at a local elementary school.

 Start your search early so you have time to research the different jobs available.
-Work-study jobs can have different pay rates and can give you different kinds of work experience.
-Make sure to think ahead about what job will meet your needs and goals.
+Each work-study job has a different pay rate and gives you a different kind of work experience.
+Make sure to think ahead about what type of job will meet your needs and goals.

 3

-FWS funding and jobs are not guaranteed each year.
+Work-study funding and jobs aren’t guaranteed each year.

-Several factors can affect whether you receive work-study each year.
+Several factors can affect whether you are offered a work-study award each year.
 Those factors can include

 - your family income or financial need,

-- whether you used the work-study funds awarded to you in the previous year, and
+- whether you received work-study funds in the previous year, and

-- how much work-study funding your school received that year.
+- how much work-study funding your school has available that year.

-If you’re interested in the program, contact your school for information on their award criteria.
+If you’re interested in Federal Work-Study, contact your school for information on their award criteria.

 4